dqj5182/HACO_RELEASE/README.md

 ## Technical Q&A
-* ImportError: cannot import name 'bool' from 'numpy': Please just comment out the line "from numpy import bool, int, float, complex, object, unicode, str, nan, inf".
+* `ImportError: cannot import name 'bool' from 'numpy'`: Please just comment out the line `from numpy import bool, int, float, complex, object, unicode, str, nan, inf`.
-* `np.int` was a deprecated alias for the builtin `int`.
-To avoid this error in existing code, use `int` by itself.
+* `np.int was a deprecated alias for the builtin int.
+To avoid this error in existing code, use int by itself.
 Doing this will not modify any behavior and is safe.
-When replacing `np.int`, you may wish to use e.g. `np.int64` or `np.int32` to specify the precision.
-If you wish to review your current use, check the release note link for additional information: Please refer to [here](https://github.com/scikit-optimize/scikit-optimize/issues/1171)
+When replacing np.int, you may wish to use e.g. np.int64 or np.int32 to specify the precision.
+If you wish to review your current use, check the release note link for additional information`: Please refer to [here](https://github.com/scikit-optimize/scikit-optimize/issues/1171).

 ## Acknowledgement